 In the application of the Trust's accounting policies, management is required to make judgements, estimates and assumptions about carrying values of assets and liabilities that are not readily apparent from other sources.
 The estimates and associated assumptions are based on historical experience and other factors that are considered to be relevant.
-This includes the impact of COVID-19 which has given rise to many significant uncertainties, including the length of time and severity of the impact of COVID-19, how effective the measures taken to control its spread will be, and how quickly activities might return to more normal conditions once the pandemic is over.
 Actual results may differ from these estimates.